Back to Balance

 – shallow breathing

-Grounding work isn’t a luxury in fall—it’s a necessity.
+Grounding work isn’t a luxury this time of year — it’s a necessity.

 This treatment helps you: